|Value||See schedule A below|

 Each Scholarship recipient must agree to the following requirements:

-• The scholarship is for full-time study only, such that the recipient may complete their degree in the minimum time stipulated for that degree (normally three years, and on occasion four years).
+• The scholarship is for full-time study only, such that the recipient may complete their degree in the minimum time stipulated for that degree.

 • At the discretion of RJH and the University of Otago, annual renewal of the Scholarship is conditional upon the student passing all papers during the tenure of the scholarship, thereby completing the degree in the minimum time.